Mikoyan MiG-21 Book Review

 |Author||Yefim Gordon, Keith Dexter||Publisher||Midland Publications|

-Over the last 10 years, Author Yefim Gordon has been turning out quite a few informative titles covering many previously sensitive or simply ignored aircraft of the former Soviet Air Force.
+Over the last two decades, Author Yefim Gordon has been turning out quite a few informative titles covering many previously sensitive or simply ignored aircraft of the former Soviet Air Force.
 With each title, the quality and depth of coverage of any given subject has been steadily on the rise.
-The breathtaking coverage the MiG-31 a few years ago was an excellent example of how the information that was previously unobtainable is now available on your favorite bookseller's shelves.
-I've given up trying to pick and choose subjects from this author since I'm one who has been enjoying the fantastic coverage of Soviet and Russian aviation.
+The breathtaking coverage the MiG-31 was an excellent example of how the information that was previously unobtainable is now available on your favorite bookseller's shelves.
+I've given up trying to pick and choose subjects from this author since I'm enjoying the fantastic coverage of Soviet and Russian aviation.
 When I see a new title from this author show up on Amazon.com, I simply pre-order and try to keep up with the flow of information coming from this prolific author.

-When I saw this title show up on Amazon last year, of course I pre-ordered this one as well.
-The MiG-21 is one of my all-time favorite subjects and having spent time with various marks of this aircraft, I've been simply amazed at all of the incorrect information in print and the number of people that quote that stuff as if it were gospel.
+When I saw this title show up on Amazon in late 2007, of course I pre-ordered this one as well.
+The MiG-21 is one of my favorite subjects and having spent time with various marks of this aircraft, I've been simply amazed at all of the incorrect information in print and the number of people that quote that stuff as if it were gospel.
 With this title appearing to follow the same depth and format as the awesome MiG-29 and MiG-31, I was hoping to finally have a definitive reference on the subject.

-When UPS delivered this book late last year, I wasn't prepared for what arrived.
-If the quality of the reference was measured by weight alone, this was already a winner.
-At 720 pages, this is one serious reference.
+When UPS delivered this book, I wasn't prepared for what arrived.
+If the quality of the reference was measured by weight alone, this was already a winner: at 720 pages, this is one serious reference.
 When I started paging through the book, I saw that the author(s) has raised the bar once again on aviation references.

 Coverage of this title includes: